-Lebanon Hariri agrees reforms amid nationwide protests over economic crisis
+Lebanon's Hariri agrees to reforms amid nationwide protests over economic crisis

 The reform decisions require a 50% reduction in salaries of current and former presidents, ministers and MPs plus cuts in benefits to state institutions and officials.
 It also obliges the central bank and private banks to contribute $3.3 billion to achieve a “near zero deficit” for the 2020 budget.

-It also includes a plan to privatize its telecommunications sector and an overhaul to its costly and crumbling electricity sector, which poses one of the biggest strains on the country’s depleted finances.
+It also includes a plan to privatize the telecommunications sector and an overhaul of the costly and crumbling electricity sector, which poses one of the biggest strains on the country’s depleted finances.

+Government sources said Hariri’s cabinet would meet at midday on Monday at the presidential palace to approve the reform package.

 The anti-government protests, fueled by crippling economic conditions and anger at perceived government corruption, have fanned out across the country since Thursday.